scottgonzalez/sane-email-validation/README.md

 ## License

-Copyright Scott González.
+Copyright Sane Email Validation contributors.
 Released under the terms of the MIT license.